-MCCCD training materials publicly available on mcccd's website. (note: if the MCCCD does not maintain a website, MCCCD must make these materials available upon request for inspection by members of the public.); and

-- 1. Any actions, including any supportive measures, taken in response to a report or formal complaint of sexual harassment, including: - a.
+- 1. Each sexual harassment investigation including any determination regarding responsibility and any audio or audiovisual recording or transcript required under federal regulation; - 2.
+Any disciplinary sanctions imposed on the Respondent; - 3.
+Any remedies provided to the Complainant designed to restore or preserve equal access to the MCCCD's education program or activity; - 4.
+Any appeal and the result therefrom; - 5.
+Any Informal Resolution and the result therefrom; - 6.
+All materials used to train Title IX Coordinators, investigators, Decision-makers, and any person who facilitates an Informal Resolution process.
+MCCCD will make these training materials publicly available on MCCCD's website.
+(Note: If the MCCCD does not maintain a website, MCCCD must make these materials available upon request for inspection by members of the public.); and - 7.
+Any actions, including any supportive measures, taken in response to a report or formal complaint of sexual harassment, including: - a.
 The basis for all conclusions that the response was not deliberately indifferent; - b.
-Any measures designed to restore or preserve equal access to the mcccd's education program or activity; and - c.
-If no supportive measures were provided to the complainant, document the reasons why such a response was not clearly unreasonable in light of the known circumstances.
+Any measures designed to restore or preserve equal access to the MCCCD's education program or activity; and - c.
+If no supportive measures were provided to the Complainant, document the reasons why such a response was not clearly unreasonable in light of the known circumstances.